 which is decomposed into four terms characterized by the QCD trace anomaly parameter $b(\mu^2)$ and the momentum fraction $a(\mu^2)$ carried by all quarks \cite{Ji:1995sv}.
 The four terms of the proton mass partitions are written as \cite{Ji:1995sv},

-where $\gamma_{m}$ is the anomalous dimension of quark mass \cite{Buras:1979yt} describing the renormalization.
-The momentum fraction $a(\mu^2)$ of the quarks is easily computed with the parton distributions determined in experiments,
+where the anomalous dimension of quark mass $\gamma_{m}$ \cite{Buras:1979yt} describes the renormalization information.
+The momentum fraction $a(\mu^2)$ of the quarks is easily computed with all the quark distributions determined in experiments as,

-Ji's proton mass decomposition is from the analysis of the energy-momentum tensor (EMT) in QCD theory \cite{Ji:1995sv}.
-The first three terms in Eq. (\ref{eq:Protom_mass}) can be understood in the classical picture of the field theory.
+The proton mass decomposition is from the analysis of the energy-momentum tensor (EMT) in QCD theory \cite{Ji:1995sv}.
+The first three terms in Eq. (\ref{eq:Protom_mass}) can be easily understood with the classical field theory.
 However the last term is an extension of the classical description in the quantum field theory -- the quantum anomaly.
-It is a completely quantum effect!
-In the recent papers \cite{Ji:2021mtz,Ji:2021pys}, the authors make more discussions on the the source of quantum anomalous energy (QAE) to the proton mass and argue that it arises from the scale symmetry breaking due to the ultraviolet (UV) divergences in the quantum field theories.
+In the recent papers \cite{Ji:2021mtz,Ji:2021pys}, the authors provide further discussion on the the source of quantum anomalous energy (QAE) to the proton mass and argue that it arises from the scale symmetry breaking due to the ultraviolet (UV) divergences in the quantum field theories.
 The trace anomaly part to the proton mass resembles the dynamical Higgs mechanism to the mass of the fundamental fermions.
-Ji mentions that the quantum anomalous contribution is scale-independent in the chiral limit \cite{Ji:2021mtz}.
+The author mentions that the quantum anomalous contribution is scale-independent in the chiral limit \cite{Ji:2021mtz}.
 However the quark mass is not exactly zero.
-Therefore the quantum anomalous energy should be scale-dependent due to the contribution of the quark mass.
+Therefore, the quantum anomalous energy should be scale-dependent due to the contribution of the quark mass \cite{NOVIKOV198067,Novikov:1981xi}.

-Although the proton mass is mainly given by the dynamical chiral symmetry breaking, a small portion does arise from the masses of the quarks.
-The quark mass contribution is usually characterized by a parameter $b$.
-The quark mass correction parameter $b$ to the QCD trace anomaly is related to the quark masses and the quark scalar charges of the proton via,
+Although the proton mass is mainly generated by the dynamical chiral symmetry breaking, a small portion does arise from the masses of the quarks.
+The quark mass contribution is usually characterized by a matrix element parameter $b$ \cite{Ji:1995sv}, which is used to represent the Hamiltonian of quark mass term in Eqs. (\ref{eq:Hamiltoniandecom}) and (\ref{eq:Protom_mass}).
+The parameter $b$ is related to the quark masses themselves and the quark scalar charges of the proton \cite{Ji:1995sv,Kharzeev:1995ij},